Writer, Speaker, Advocate, Dreamer

 My cancer diagnosis was a very sudden rupture in the life I thought I understood.
 The routines I carefully built, the attention I paid to my health, the steady rhythm of work and friendships… all of it felt instantly unstable and foreign.
 I found the lump in my breast by accident on an ordinary evening and my instincts immediately told me something wasn’t right.
 Thankfully, my doctor listened.
 Four weeks after I found that fateful tumor, I had a treatment plan.

 Yes, young women get breast cancer, too!
 About 4% of U.S. cases occur in women under 40 each year, and we’re more likely to be diagnosed at later stages with more aggressive disease.
 Yet breast cancer is still framed as something that happens “later.”
-That narrative is outdated and very dangerous.
-Cases have been on the rise with certain areas, such as New England, seeing the highest rate increase in a very short amount of time.
-Where is the access to education, awareness and resources young women desperately need?
+That narrative

+Since October 2025, life has been measured in treatment cycles, appointments, and the occasional mental breakdown.
 But something else has taken shape, too: advocacy.

 If advocacy means anything, it means refusing to stay quiet because the truth is uncomfortable.
 It means pushing for earlier attention to symptoms, better education, and a culture that trusts women when they say something is wrong.
 It means recognizing that young patients are not rare exceptions — we are a growing, urgent reality.